Srirang2000/M1-cafe-billing-service/1_Requirements/README.md

 ### where is it used ?
 * Billing system can be used in any restaurants,shops,any other business.

+### what is main advantage ?
+* No need of manual calculations,giving a detailed discription of the order.

 ### who will benefit ?
 * restaurants and stores can use this applcation to quickly develop Bills.